MicrosoftDocs/windows-itpro-docs/windows/privacy/required-diagnostic-events-fields-windows-11-24H2.md

 - **CallerApplicationName**  Name of application making the Windows Update request.
 Used to identify context of request.
 - **DownloadType**  Type of Download.
 - **EventInstanceID**  ID of the Event Instance being fired.
-- **ServiceGuid**  Identifier for the service to which the software distribution client is connecting (Windows Update, Windows Store, etc).
+- **ServiceGuid**  Identifier for the service to which the software distribution client is connecting (Windows Update, Windows Store, etc.).
 - **TargetMetadataVersion**  Version of the Metadata which is being targeted for an update.
 - **UpdateID**  Identifier associated with the specific piece of content.
 - **UusVersion**  The version of the Update Undocked Stack.